-For the year ended 31st December 2020, the Branch has updated inputs and assumptions used for the determination of expected credit losses ("ECLs") in response to uncertainties caused by COVID-19 and oil prices volatility.
-ECLs were estimated based on a range of forecast economic conditions as at that date.
-Considering that the situation is fast evolving, the Branch has considered the impact of higher volatility in the forward-looking macro-economic factors, when determining the severity and likelihood of economic scenarios for ECL determination.
+The Branch uses various inputs and assumptions for the determination of expected credit losses ("ECLs") taking into consideration the uncertainties caused by COVID 19 and oil price volatility.
+The ECL forecast economic conditions have been consistently applied by the Branch and are consistent with those of the previous year, although economic forecasts have improved during the year, however, the Branch is being prudent considering that the situation is evolving.
+The Branch has considered the impact of higher volatility in the forward-looking macro-economic factors, when determining the severity and likelihood of economic scenarios for ECL determination.